 Ethical Concerns about Water

 Archaic rulers governed territories extending from the Atlantic coast of modern Nigeria to the Indus River valley of India.
 They spoke languages in the Afro-Asiatic language family and controlled commerce on the waterways.
 The Afro-Asiatic world was a river civilization that disappeared when the Earth’s climate changed.
 Today central Africa, Palestine, Mesopotamia and India are generally dry, but 10,000 to 20,000 years ago these areas were wet, fed by rivers many miles wide.
-These basins of these now extinct or much diminished rivers have been identified by satellite photos.
-Therefore, many ancient laws pertain to maritime commerce and water rights.
+The basins of these now extinct or much diminished rivers have been identified by satellite photos.
+Many ancient laws pertain to river commerce and water rights.

 Rulers controlled the major water systems and received tariffs from those who moved cargo along their water ways.
 They also received tribute from lesser rulers and this was used to maintain order in their territories.
 Royal priests were responsible for the river shrines and, as the king’s agents, collected tariff monies from passing ships.
 A portion of this was offered to the shrine deity and used to maintain the shrine in the king’s name.
 All the great Egyptian shrines and monuments were built along the Nile at a time when that river was much wider.
 This includes the three pyramids as Giza, the three pyramids at Saqqara, and the three pyramids at Abusir.
 The pyramids reflect an ancient kingdom-building tradition among Abraham's Nilo-Saharan ancestors.